Jasonli1997/word2vec_numpy/README.md

 To see Word2Vec in action, uncomment the print functions!
 Also remember to change the number of `epochs` and set `training_data` to `training_data[0]` to avoid flooding your terminal.
 A Google Sheet implementation of Word2Vec is also available [here](https://docs.google.com/spreadsheets/d/1mgf82Ue7MmQixMm2ZqnT1oWUucj6pEcd2wDs_JgHmco/edit?usp=sharing).

-There is also the Continuous Bag-of-Words version of Word2Vec implementation with support for hierarchical softmax as well and more computing-efficient methods such as negative sampling will be added in the future.
+There is also the Continuous Bag-of-Words (cbow) version of Word2Vec implementation with support for hierarchical softmax and negative sampling for skig-gram available as well.

 ![Word2Vec - Skip-Gram](https://i.ibb.co/XbKnHGP/Screenshot-2018-12-03-at-8-27-46-PM.png)